Vyral/jesse-myles-recruiting/_posts/2020-06-30-q-what-am-i-looking-for-in-future-team-members.md

 *Our team is growing, and we want members who have these three things.*

-When I’m looking to hire another team member to join me, I’m looking for three characteristics above all. **I want to hire people who are hungry, humble, and smart.** Those make the perfect team.
+When I’m looking to hire another team member to join me, I’m looking for three characteristics above all. **I want to hire people who are hungry, humble, and smart.** Those qualities make the perfect team.

 **If someone is humble, they don’t think less of themselves—they think of themselves less.** A humble team member is focused on helping others and not their personal success.
 They’re there to help the team rise together as a whole.